Skip to main content

 Chapter Twenty-Seven: Resurrection

 “Daktar Babu, you are here.”
-She whispered as she tip-toed towards them and folded her hands smiling at Abhaya.
+She whispered as she tiptoed towards them and folded her hands, smiling at Abhaya.
 Abhaya noticed she was older than Swadhin and had a raw rustic demeanour.
 Was she the one who called on Swadhin the previous day?
-If this was just another patient, why did he bring Abhaya here?
+If this were just another patient, why did he bring Abhaya here?
 To prove to her that he was not lying?
-Somehow that would be a great length to prove his loyalty even for Swadhin.
+Somehow, that would be a great length to prove his loyalty even for Swadhin.
 She stared at her husband a little cluelessly as Swadhin cleared his throat.
 “Take her there.
 I will come by.”
 Swadhin made Mohini nod.
-Abhaya stared at him unsurely.
+Abhaya stared at him, unsurely.
 Was he planning on leaving her there?
 What was this place?
-Abhaya did not move from her spot and continued staring at him cluelessly waiting for his instructions.
+Abhaya did not move from her spot and continued staring at him, cluelessly waiting for his instructions.
 That made a reluctant Swadhin speak to her.
 “Go with her, there is someone you would like to meet.”
-Abhaya’s heart skipped a beat at his words as she opened her mouth to speak but before she could ask further questions Mohini interrupted with a smile.
+Abhaya’s heart skipped a beat at his words as she opened her mouth to speak, but before she could ask further questions, Mohini interrupted with a smile.
 “Esho Boudi.

-Kalyani patted her head and wiped her tears as she wept inconsolably and that was when she noticed the vermillion on her hairline.
+Kalyani patted her head and wiped her tears as she wept inconsolably, and that was when she noticed the vermilion on her hairline.
 A little scared, she asked Abhaya with a trembling voice, “Did the Jamidar Babu find you?”
-Abhaya could sense her confusion held her cold hand in between her palms and shook her head.
+Abhaya could sense her confusion held her cold hand in between her palms, and she shook her head.
 Kalyani looked unwell, with bags under her eyes like she had not slept in days.
-She stared at Abhaya a little confused.
+She stared at Abhaya, a little confused.
 Abhaya with her Tant Saree, jewellery, and sindoor looked well.
 It relieved Kalyani momentarily.
 She dragged Kalyani out of the chambers to the corridor and made her sit down near the courtyard.
 “I will tell you everything.
 You first.”

 Kalyani seemed to be suddenly agitated.
 “Who brought you here?”
 She looked suspicious.
 “Did you bring the police?”